 Surgery Pack Volunteers - learn how to clean, sort, identify and organize surgical instrumentation, before they wrap and sterilize them for the doctors to use in the operating room.
 In this position, volunteers observe and assist in the flow of the clinic by providing our doctors with the sterile instrumentation they need to perform thousands of feline spay procedures.

 Surgery Prep Volunteers - assist the Clinic Technician by performing surgical preparation on feline patients.
 This includes shaving and scrubbing surgical sites, and some basic monitoring.
 Additional duties include assisting clinic staff with some basic cleaning duties such as, sweeping and mopping the floors.

-In addition to Clinic volunteers, FCSNP has Outreach volunteers, Special Events volunteers, Coin Can monitors, and Craft volunteers.
+In addition to Clinic volunteers, FCSNP has Outreach volunteers, Special Events volunteers, Coin Can monitors, Administrative and Craft volunteers.

 Outreach Volunteers - speak to the public about what we do and how we can help, promote volunteer opportunities, collect donations, and sell fundraising merchandise

 Special Events Volunteers - tasks depend on the event, but can include: set-up, clean-up, selling raffle tickets, offering drinks & appetizers, running the Beverage Bling Fling or Dessert Dash, bussing tables, advertising and PR, or procuring auction items, desserts or sponsorships

 Coin Can Monitors - monitor a coin box(es) around the Puget Sound region, pick-up donations on a regular basis, write a check to FCSNP for total received and send check to clinic with coin can receipt for each location

 Administrative Volunteers - Assist with scheduling appointments for clients and answering general inquiries from the community.
 This position can be done from home!

 Craft Volunteer - sew, knit and/or assemble items for fundraising and outreach purposes